picosonic/js13k-2022/devdiary/diary.md

 -----------
 Added gamepad support, for "default" gamepad and a set of known common ones (with mappings).

-Noticed some offities with the entity AI, so doing some investigations and making code alterations.
+Noticed some oddities with the entity AI, so doing some investigations and making code alterations.

+Spent ages debugging a wierd issue cause by an assignment which was incorrectly using "==" instead of "=", due to a cut-and-paste oversight.